 How does the use of derivatives attain the sustainable investment objective?

-The Sub-Fund does not invest in financial derivative instruments in order to attain the environmental or social characteristics it promotes.
+The Sub-Fund does not invest in financial derivative instruments in order to attain its environmental or social sustainable objectives.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?